-Beginning in 2014, an expanded group of specially selected training centers will begin to offer The Difficult Airway Course: EMS and Fundamentals of Airway Management throughout the US and abroad.
-This means that these courses will be offered more frequently and in many more communities.
+Beginning in 2014, an expanded group of specially selected training centers began to offer The Difficult Airway Course: EMS and Fundamentals of Airway Management throughout the US and abroad.
+This means that these courses are offered more frequently and in many more communities.
 In addition, Paramedic and EMT Programs can offer these courses to their students to achieve their airway management training goals.

 About Becoming an Authorized Training Center